-Oftentimes, people don’t talk about timeshare or their buying experience, so it is hard to know what to look out for.
-Which companies are best?
-Can I sell it later?
+Oftentimes, people don't talk about timeshare or their buying experience, so it's hard to know what to look out for.
+Which timeshare companies are best?
+Can I sell my timeshare later?
 Here are a few timeshare buying tips you should know.

 Who Buys Timeshares?